ChristinaDCho/Investigation-on-the-Relationship-Between-Calorie-Count-and-Other-Nutritional-Information-of-Recipes/README.md

 3. Checking whether rating missingness is correlated with users only rating the recipes with low or high “avg_rating”, meaning that users are more inclined to leave a review if they see a certain “avg_rating” (Causing the data missingness to be “MAR”).

 ## Missingness Dependency

+We are planning to test whether rating column depends on:
+1. avg_rating (a column rating may depend on if the missing values appear more frequently in recipes with low or high average rating)
+2. 'minutes'
+3. 'sodium_pdv’
+4. 'sat_fat_pdv'

+These are our results:
+1. Missingness in 'rating' is likely dependent on avg_rating (MAR) ( p-value = 0.0143 <0.05)
+2. Missingness in 'rating' is likely dependent on minutes (MAR) ( p-value = 0.0004 <0.05)
+3. No significant evidence that 'rating' missingness depends on sodium_pdv (MCAR) ( p-value = 0.3748 >0.05)
+4. No significant evidence that 'rating' missingness depends on sat_fat_pdv (MCAR) ( p-value = 0.1914>0.05)

+### Missingness exploration graphs:

+Distribution of avg_rating for Missing vs. Non-Missing Ratings:

+<iframe
+  src="assets/Distribution of avg_rating for Missing vs. Non-Missing Ratings.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Majority of recipes are situated close to 5.0 average rating.
+There appears to be a slight increase in missing ratings for recipes close to 5.0 average ratings.
+(Suggestion: some users could decide not to leave their positive rating when there are already plenty of positive ratings)

+Distribution of minutes for Missing vs. Non-Missing Ratings

+<iframe
+  src="assets/Distribution of minutes for Missing vs. Non-Missing Ratings.html" width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Distribution of minutes for Missing vs. Non-Missing Ratings

+<iframe
+  src="assets/Distribution of avg_rating for Missing vs. Non-Missing Ratings.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Majority of recipes take less than 100 minutes to finish.
+There appears to be a slight increase in missing ratings for recipes that take more than 100 minutes.
+(Suggestion: some users could decide not to finish/abandon the recipe, therefore, decide not to leave their rating)

+Distribution of sodium_pdv for Missing vs. Non-Missing Ratings

+<iframe
+  src="assets/Distribution of sodium_pdv for Missing vs. Non-Missing Ratings.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The proportion of missing ratings appears to be roughly proportional to the total count across sodium levels (both are skewed right).

+Distribution of sat_fat_pdv for Missing vs. Non-Missing Ratings

+<iframe
+  src="assets/Distribution of sat_fat_pdv for Missing vs. Non-Missing Ratings.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The proportion of missing ratings appears to be roughly proportional to the total count across saturated fat levels (both are skewed right).

 ---